Marco Polo's World

 Religion offered Khubilai Khan a way to appeal to his subjects, but public conversion to Christianity was not a possibility, even if it offered better relations with the Pope.
 The Pope was looking for an alliance with the Mongols against the Saracens of the Middle East, and sent European envoys to the Mongol court to find out if this was a possibility.
 It was not.

+Marco was the first European to explore the Great Khan's empire.
 As he describes it in the travels, Marco’s own faith in God increased because he saw the world's variety.
 He spoke of trees: he had seen box trees in Georgia in Southern Russia, firs in Mongolia, palms in Persia--vast thickets of palms of immense variety-- and plantations of mulberry trees in China which are used in the manufacture of silk.

 Marco had seen immense forests around Xanadu, the vineyards of Kashgar and the bamboo forests of Tibet.
 He had also seen the garden of the Khan’s capital where he had trees brought from all over his Empire growing on a huge hill covered with malachite from Russia.
 In the arboretum, the malachite ground was always green.

-One thing unknown in the West and a marvel of Cathay (Marco's name for China) wass a kind of fuel called coal which is black and compact.
-When ignited, it gives off, a heat, glowing bright red when it has reached its highest temperature and turning to gray ash when it has burned out.
-It is so abundant that in the public baths in China, anyone may have three hot baths a week.
+One thing unknown in the West and a marvel of Cathay (Marco's name for China) was a kind of fuel called coal.
+According to Marco, this marvelous item was black and compact.
+When ignited, it gives off, a heat, glowing bright red when it has reached its highest temperature and turning to gray ash when it burned out.
+It was so abundant that in the public baths in China, even a comon person could have three hot baths a week.
 In winter, one could have a hot bath every day.
+Marco deduced that the people of Cathay had risen to a much higher level of personal hygiene than the people of Venice.
+A hot bath in Veice was considered a great luxury to be enjoyed only by the nobility.
+In China, even the common man had a coal-fueled hot bath.
+The nobility in China had private baths.
+If there were no other type of fuel other than wood, the forests of China would have long since disappeared.
+Only coal made the burning of wood unnecessary.
+Marco recorded that the Chinese believed that bathing was good for the health.
+Marco records that he greatly enjoyed the custom.

+Marco Polo performed the tasks that Khubilai Khan asked of him.
+He was young.
+Had he had years and wisdom, he might have accomplished more.
 When he returned to his native land, he found that what he wrote of in the Khan's lands was not believed.
 He had been called a liar and asked to recant the stories he told.

 He proved that what je saw and heard was true because he recorded the places of origin of many commodities which Europe had only been able to acquire through the Saracen merchants.

 These places have not been known to Europe before so that any man who called Marco a liar could see for himself by reading the stamps on the crates of spices in European warehouses--when they have not been removed.
 The Muslim traders wanted to competition, so they kept the origin of their goods a trade secret.
+The citizens of Venice did not have the knowledge of exotic languages to read the labels on the crates and they did not believe him.

 They called him Marco Millions and laughed at him, but Marco Polo's book became the greatest travel book of all time.